Transport Layer Security (TLS)

 data, as in Using an OpenSSL connection to send and receive data.

-It is also possible to create a BIO
+It is also possible to create a BIO object

-and use the SSL
+and use the SSL object as the underlying

-transport, using BIO_set_ssl
+transport, using BIO_set_ssl.

 const char *const req = "GET / HTTP/1.0\r\n\r\n";